ATS/COA Biennial Meeting

 • Participate in voting on important business matters.

-• Hotel Stay: ATS has arranged for a block of discounted rooms at the Hyatt Regency O’Hare Chicago hotel, where the Biennial is being held.
+Hotel Stay: ATS arranges for a block of discounted rooms at the selected conference locations.
+To secure the discounted rate, there is usually a reservation deadline.

 • New ATS and COA Board members and committee members